Stocks weighed down by virus angst, lack of stimulus

-LONDON/SINGAPORE (Reuters) - Stocks struggled on Friday as worries about a resurgence in coronavirus cases and lingering disappointment that central banks merely affirmed their monetary support this week, without promising new stimulus, kept investors wary.
+LONDON (Reuters) - Stocks struggled on Friday on investors’ concerns about a resurgence in coronavirus cases and lingering disappointment that central banks merely affirmed their monetary support this week without promising new stimulus.

-Oil rose after OPEC flagged a crackdown on members that did not cut output, and the dollar was back to the bottom of its recent range following its brief journey higher after Wednesday’s U.S. Federal Reserve meeting.
+The dollar was back to near the bottom of its recent range following its brief journey higher after Wednesday’s U.S. Federal Reserve meeting.

 Tensions in Asia also bubbled up after Taiwan scrambled fighter jets as multiple Chinese aircraft approached the island during Chinese military exercises.